scaleoutsoftware/JavaDigitalTwinCore/README.md

-1) Define a class which represents a state object for your digital twin model:
+1) Define a class which represents a state object for your digital twin model.
+This class should reflect the state and behavior of the data source you need to model and inherit from the DigitalTwin abstract class.
+Note that each instance of a state object is created when the first incoming message arrives from its corresponding data source:

 ```
 public class MyDigitalTwin extends DigitalTwinBase {